RBI keeps interest rate unchanged at 5.15 pc; pegs FY'21 growth at 6 pc

 "Economic activity remains subdued and the few indicators that have moved up recently are yet to gain traction in a more broad-based manner.
 Given the evolving growth-inflation dynamics, the MPC felt it appropriate to maintain status quo," the MPC said.
 The six member committee voted unanimously to hold rates but also said that there is "policy space available for further action".

-In a comment on the budget proposals, it said, "the rationalization of personal income tax rates in the Union Budget 2020-21, should support domestic demand along with measures to boost rural and infrastructure spending."
-It said though there has been a 0.50 percent fiscal slippage in FY20, that has not increased the market borrowings, and also noted that the government has budgeted for a Rs 70,000 crore increase in the gross borrowings in FY21, when it has managed to crimp the fiscal gap to 3.5 percent.
+In a comment on the budget proposals, it said, "the rationalisation of personal income tax rates in the Union Budget 2020-21, should support domestic demand along with measures to boost rural and infrastructure spending."
+It said though there has been a 0.50 per cent fiscal slippage in FY20, that has not increased the market borrowings, and also noted that the government has budgeted for a Rs 70,000 crore increase in the gross borrowings in FY21, when it has managed to crimp the fiscal gap to 3.5 per cent.

 There is a need for "adjustment" in interest rates on small saving schemes, the MPC said, adding that the external benchmark system adopted from October 1, has strengthened monetary policy transmission.
 The government is likely to revise small savings rate downward in the coming quarter beginning April.

 As per the government's suggestion, it also decided to extend the one-time restructuring to small enterprises.
-The MPC also noted that coronovirus outbreak may impact tourist arrivals and also impact the global trade.
+The MPC also noted that coronavirus outbreak may impact tourist arrivals and also impact the global trade.

 On food price rise it said, onion prices are expected to ebb going forward.
 However, there is a likelihood for the prices of other food commodities to go up.
 "The salutary effects on headline inflation are, however, likely to be tempered by hardening of prices of other food items, notably those of pulses and proteins," it said.